voicegain/platform/how-to/edge-on-hardware/Edge_Deploy.md

 # <a id="top"></a>Deploy Voicegain On-Edge
-Step by step guide how to deploy Voicegain Speech-to-Text Platform on your own Hardware
+Step by step guide how to deploy Voicegain Speech-to-Text Platform on your own Hardware or a VM.

+NOTE 1: this guide was originally written for a bare hardware deployment.
+However, it can also be used for a deployment on a VM (e.g. provided by VMware).
+Some of the instructions are then irrelevant , e.g., Step 2.

+NOTE 2: We also now support an install on a machine or a VM that has no GPU (thus CPU-only).

 ----
 Under the hood:
 This guide will have you do the following:
 * Configure your server BIOS
 * Install Ubuntu **LTS 20.04 Desktop** with custom Partitioning onto a server with NVIDIA CUDA Capable GPUs
+  * If the machine or the VM has no GPU, you can alternatively use Ubuntu **LTS 20.04 Server**
 * Provision your server using the Voicegain EZ Init script.
 * Deploy the Voicegain Application to your environment.